justinnoor/freebsd-handbook-pf-anchors/README.md

 ## Anchors

 *Anchors* are used for sourcing rules into the main ruleset, either on-demand with `pfctl`, or from an external text file.
 They can be any combination of rule snippets, tables, and even other anchors.
 For example we can create a table that includes random IP addresses that we want to ban from the system.
-These are completely arbitrary addresses for demonstration purposes.
-You can use any combination of addresses as long as they are logical.
-For example you cannot use 111.222.333.444

 Create a file named `/etc/random`:
 ```command